 I had a stomach ache at Apple, but I bought some more shares.
 I don’t have to explain the company to you (here you can find an analysis if you want to read more).
 In fundamental terms, the company is massively overvalued.
 Based on the adjusted earnings, we have a downside potential of over 30 percent.

 Nevertheless, I bought some more.
 Besides Logitech, Apple is one of the shares from my portfolio that performed best.
 The company is, therefore, one of my best horses.
 Of course, I could invest in rather lame crutches like Cisco or IBM (which I do), but why shouldn’t I increase my share in the best performers now and then?
 Diversification also includes making additional purchases not only in the weak but also in strong companies.
-If the Apple share price falls, that’s no problem for me.
+If Apple’s share price falls, that’s no problem for me.
 I’ll repurchase it.
 This is how the cost-average effect works.

 Abbvie is a global pharmaceutical company that was spun off from Abbott Laboratories in 2013.
 The company reported excellent quarterly figures and, just like that, increased the dividend by 10 percent.
 I can’t remember exactly when I bought my first shares, but the value of my shares has risen by almost 30 percent in the meantime but has fallen steadily in recent weeks.
 The quarterly figures were better than the market expected, as the share price rose by almost 6 percent on the day of publication.